niole/ship-weather/README.md

 # UX

 - as I click around, I want to know why certain dates are bad.
 Maybe I would make an exception for this date if I knew more details
-- why are some dates not colored in?
 - let user pick a range of dates by clicking and dragging on the calendar and getting an alert with the date range
 - make UI look nice
 - make fetch util that handles 500 errors